gauravgpta93/Api_Rate_Limiter_Docker_image/README.md

 This is a API rate limiter for each user/client by authenticating with a header.
 It is setup to 10 requests per second, It can be changed in the main/index.py

-This uses a straight forward sliding window problem approach for ensuring that the
+This uses a straight forward sliding window problem approach for ensuring the precise rate limit enforcement.

 Steps to build docker image and run:
 1) Enter the location of the Extracted directory